URBAN TEACHERS STRUCTURE

 YEAR 2 & 3 – THE FELLOW YEARS

-After Summer B ends, participants who meet all residency year expectations and program requirements and receive a fall teaching position at a partner school in a subject or area that aligns with the content area of their program of study become fellows and teachers of record.
-For many, the years as a teacher of record are completed at the same school as the residency year.
-In other instances, however, due to a variety of circumstances, a participant’s fellow years may be completed in a different partner school from their residency year school.
+After Summer B ends, participants who meet all Residency year expectations and program requirements and receive a fall teaching position at an approved partner school in a subject or area that aligns with the content area of their program of study become Fellows and teachers of record.
+For many, the years as a teacher of record are completed at the same school as the Residency year.
+In other instances, however, due to a variety of circumstances, a participant’s fellow years may be completed in a different partner school from their Residency year school.
 Fellows are employees of the school districts or charter management organizations (CMOs) in which they are hired as full-time teachers at the beginning of Program Year 2.
 Fellows must hold initial teaching credentials (see Program Year Alignment with Participant Status chart above for actual terminology by state) for their first two years as teachers of record (Program Years 2 and 3).

-During the first year as a teacher of record, coursework is scaled back, as the majority of the master’s level coursework was completed during the residency year.
-Coursework in Program Year 2 takes place one or two evenings each week.
-Fellows in Program Years 2 & 3 receive ongoing, regular guidance and instruction through coaching across the school year that includes a wide range of coaching experiences.
+During the first Fellow year as a teacher of record, coursework is scaled back, as the majority of the master’s-level coursework was completed during the Residency year.
+During the second fellow year, coursework is complete, but coaching continues.
+In Program Years 2 & 3, Fellows receive ongoing, regular guidance and instruction through coaching across the school year that includes a wide range of coaching experiences.

-In Dallas, the Texas Education Agency refers to these program years as the
+In Dallas/Fort Worth, the Texas Education Agency refers to these program years as the “Internship.”

 YEAR 4 – THE TEACHING COMMITMENT YEAR

-At the conclusion of Program Year 3, fellows will attain full teacher credentials, after having completed all program performance expectations and program requirements.
+At the conclusion of Program Year 3, Fellows are recommended for full teacher credentials, after having completed all program performance expectations and program requirements.
 Opportunities in the teaching commitment year and beyond continually develop as the Urban Teachers cohorts grow.
 These include opportunities to serve as Summer Institute graduate assistants, coaches, mentors, and host teachers.

 Comments